Why is AOL Misbehaving?

-For the last few months, many mailers have had issues delivering to AOL associated to variations of “mtain-df04.r1000.mx.aol.com Service unavailable – try again later.”
+For the last few months, many mailers have had issues delivering to AOL associated with variations of “mtain-df04.r1000.mx.aol.com Service unavailable – try again later.”
 By definition, these are temporary errors, so they should be retried until you’re able to get through, right?
 Yes and no, many mailers are not seeing successful delivery by the time their systems expire the message; so they retry, bog down their systems, and never get the mail through.

 This error is essentially telling you AOL’s systems are too bogged down at the moment to be able to process your message.
 So what should we do?
 Here are some things to try: